asai-obsolete-code/old-blog/source/publications/index.md

 # Peer-Reviewed Papers (In Chronological Order)

-1. Asai, M.; Fukunaga, A: 2016.
-Tie-Breaking Strategies for Cost-Optimal Best First Search.
+2. Asai, M.; Fukunaga, A: 2017.
+"Exploration Among and Within Plateaus in Greedy Best-First Search".
+In *ICAPS2017*. [pdf](./icaps17.pdf)
-    In *J. Artif.
-Intell.
-Res.* To be appear.
+1. Asai, M.; Fukunaga, A: 2017.
+"Tie-Breaking Strategies for Cost-Optimal Best First Search."
+Journal of Artificial Intelligence Research 58 (2017): 67-121.
 2. Asai, M.; Fukunaga, A: 2016.
 Tiebreaking Strategies for A\* Search: How to Explore the Final Frontier.
     In *AAAI-2016*.  [pdf](./aaai16.pdf) [presentation](http://www.slideshare.net/asaimasataro/tiebreaking-strategies-for-a-search-how-to-explore-the-final-frontier) [poster](./aaai16-poster.pdf).
 3. Asai, M.; Fukunaga, A: 2015.
 Solving Large-Scale Planning Problems by